JekoGyulev/stay-connected/README.md

 At the moment, the project uses standalone technologies.
 Possible or intended integrations (if you add them) could include:
 - A relational database (e.g. PostgreSQL / MySQL) to store users, properties, bookings.
-- An authentication system for users/hosts (
+- An authentication system for users/hosts

-## 🛠️ Getting Started / Setup & Run (for development)